sai2pavan/SavePoint/README.md

 ---

 *Built to solve a real problem.
-If Savepoint helps you, consider starring the repo or sharing it with someone who watches YouTube with history off.*
+If Savepoint helps you, consider starring the repo or leaving a review on the [Chrome Web Store](https://chromewebstore.google.com/detail/hebppmfgnmgdfpnijikehfecjdpbjdpn).*